Kitt-AI/snowboy/README.md

 **Performance**

 The performance of hotword detection usually depends on the actually environment, e.g., is it used with a quality microphone, is it used on the street, in a kitchen, or is there any background noise, etc. So we feel it is best for the users to evaluate it in their real environment.
-For the evaluation purpose, we have prepared an Android app which can be installed and run out of box.
-The app is here:
+For the evaluation purpose, we have prepared an Android app which can be installed and run out of box: [SnowboyAlexaDemo.apk](https://github.com/Kitt-AI/snowboy/raw/master/resources/alexa/SnowboyAlexaDemo.apk)

-* **resources/alexa/SnowboyAlexaDemo.apk**

 **Personal model**
 * Create your personal hotword model through our [website](https://snowboy.kitt.ai) or [hotword API](https://snowboy.kitt.ai/api/v1/train/)